 help you narrow down the scope by specifying the name of the related module in one of the following ways:

 For example, the following scope

-The language allows you to use common logical operators:
+The scope language allows you to use common logical operators:

-Scopes are defined in the Scopes dialog box in the following modes:
+Scopes are defined in the Scopes dialog box in the following ways:

 - Specify file masks in the Pattern text box, or click and type the pattern in the editor.